DNA polymerase

 DNA polymerase adds nucleotides to the three prime (3')-end of a DNA strand, one nucleotide at a time.
 Every time a cell divides, DNA polymerases are required to duplicate the cell's DNA, so that a copy of the original DNA molecule can be passed to each daughter cell.
 In this way, genetic information is passed down from generation to generation.

 Before replication can take place, an enzyme called helicase unwinds the DNA molecule from its tightly woven form, in the process breaking the hydrogen bonds between the nucleotide bases.
 This opens up or "unzips" the double-stranded DNA to give two single strands of DNA that can be used as templates for replication in the above reaction.

 History

 In 1956, Arthur Kornberg and colleagues discovered DNA polymerase I (Pol I), in Escherichia coli.
 They described the DNA replication process by which DNA polymerase copies the base sequence of a template DNA strand.
 Kornberg was later awarded the Nobel Prize in Physiology or Medicine in 1959 for this work.
 DNA polymerase II was discovered by Thomas Kornberg (the son of Arthur Kornberg) and Malcolm E. Gefter in 1970 while further elucidating the role of Pol I in E. coli DNA replication.
 Three more DNA polymerases have been found in E. coli, including DNA polymerase III (discovered in the 1970s) and DNA polymerases IV and V (discovered in 1999).
+From 1983 on, DNA polymerases have been used in the polymerase chain reaction (PCR), and from 1988 thermostable DNA polymerases were used instead, as they do not need to be added in every cycle of a PCR.